swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 *   If you press "esc" and "return" alternately, the outer border of your code cell will change from gray/blue to green.
     *   The difference in color is subtle.
-*   These are the control (gray) and edit (green) modes of your notebook.
+*   These are the command (gray) and edit (green) modes of your notebook.
-*   In control mode, pressing the "H" key will provide a list of all the shortcut keys.
+*   In command mode, pressing the "H" key will provide a list of all the shortcut keys.
 *   Command mode alows you to edit notebook-level features, and edit mode changes the content of cells.
-*   When in control mode (esc/gray),
+*   When in command mode (esc/gray),
     *   The "B" key will make a new cell below the currently selected cell.
     *   The "A" key will make one above.
     *   The "X" key will delete the current cell.